CyberCookie/siegel/README.md

 <br /><br /> -->

-Here we have initialized a demo project in a current dirrectory along with `package.json` (if not yet created)<br />
+This comman initializes a demo project in the current directory, including a `package.json` if not one does not already exist.<br />
-Now you have project skeleton with preconfigured Siegel in it!<br />
+The project now has pre-configured Siegel project structure.<br />
-Use various `npm commands` from the new `package.json` to perform build, code validation and static serving in development or production modes<br />
+Use the various `npm commands` within the generated `package.json` to build, validate and server the project in development or production modes.<br />
-Bootstrap newly created project with:<br />
+Start the newly created project with:<br />

 ```sh
 npm start